magento/devdocs/guides/v1.0/extension-dev-guide/attributes.md

 <tbody>
 <tr>
 <td>for</td>
-<td>The path to the interface that processes the extensions.
-The interface can be in a different module.
-The path can be anything under a <code>Magento/&lt;Module&gt;/Api</code> directory.</td>
+<td>The fully-qualified type name with the namespace that processes the extensions.
+The value much be a type that implements `ExtensibleDataInterface`.
+The interface can be in a different module. </td>
 <td>Magento\Quote\Api\Data\TotalsInterface</td>
 </tr>
 <tr>